freesonlee/azure-devops-utilities/README.md

 ## Possible issue
 * When queue a new build, and when a `allowOverride=false` variable has newly been added to pipeline definition, and the pipeline profile has the same variable defined, the new build run request might fail by ADS Rest API.

+## Disclaimer
+This is a tool that being made in a few days, using Angular.
+I don't have much experience in Angular and neither much time to improve the code and UX.
+Any PR is welcomed.